Dragonmystic707/exalted-reincarnated/docs/System/Sorcery_and_Necromancy.md

 All Spells, once unraveled, have a chance of their discarded magics being cast aside in wild effects.
-A single **Challenge Roll** should be performed for the unravelling to see if a side-effect occurs.
+A single **Challenge Roll** should be performed for the unraveling to see if a side-effect occurs.

 Initiation
 ----------